derivexyz/v2-core/docs/README.md

 ### Role of **Managers**

 A manager should be used to govern a set of accouts, and has the of previllege that can affect **all accounts** it controlls.

-Two main jobs for an manager is to validate accounts, and keep them healthy.
+Three main jobs for an manager are: to validate accounts, keep them healthy, and handle settlement.

 #### 1. Account state validation